jonv11/jonv11-solitaire-onepager/README.md

 - **Mobile/Tablet**
   - Drag a card or valid sequence onto a legal target.
   - Double-tap to auto-move to foundation.

 ---

+## Auto-complete

+When a win is certain and only moves to the foundations remain, the game can finish for you.
+Press the **Auto** button or `A` key to trigger automatic play-out.
+The engine then moves every remaining card to its foundation in order—similar to "auto-finish" in classic Solitaire apps—granting any time bonus and ending the round without further input.

+---